Golam Mohiuddin Chowdhury

 Golam Mohiuddin Chowdhury is a retired Major General of Bangladesh Army.

 Early life

 Chowdhury graduated from Dhaka Dental College in 1982 with a Bachelor of Dental Surgery.
 He studied Oral & Maxillofacial Surgery at the Armed Forces Institute of Dentistry in Pakistan.

 Career

-Chowdhury joined Bangladesh Army as an Oral & Maxillofacial Surgeon in 1994.
+Chowdhury joined Bangladesh Army as an Oral & Maxillofacial Surgeon in 1989.

 Chowdhury finished his Fellow of the college of physicians & surgeons (FCPS) on 1 July 2007.
 He was stationed at the Combined Military Hospital in Dhaka.
+He retired from service in 2021.

 Chowdhury also works as a consultant at the Evercare Hospital Dhaka.